ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     private static RegistryManager registryManager;
     ```

-1. Locate the `INSERT register desired property changed handler code below here` comment.
+1. Locate the `UNCOMMENT device twin management below here` comment.

 1. To add the functionality that creates the registry manager instance and sets the twin properties, enter the following code:

     ```csharp
-    // A registry manager is used to access the digital twins. registryManager = RegistryManager.CreateFromConnectionString(serviceConnectionString);
+    // A registry manager is used to access the digital twins. registryManager = RegistryManager
-    SetTwinProperties().Wait();
+        .CreateFromConnectionString(serviceConnectionString);
+    await SetTwinProperties();
     ```

+    Notice that the **serviceConnectionString** value is used to connect to the IoT Hub with the appropriate access level.
+The **SetTwinProperties** is then called.

-1. Locate the `INSERT Device twins section below here` comment.
+1. Locate the `UNCOMMENT Device twins section below here` comment.

-1. To add the functionality that updates device twin desired properties, enter the following code:
+1. To add the functionality that updates device twin desired properties, uncomment the **SetTwinProperties** and review the code and comments:

-    ```csharp
-    // Device twins section.

-    private static async Task SetTwinProperties()
-    {
-        var twin = await registryManager.GetTwinAsync(deviceId);
-        var patch =
-            @"{
-                tags: {
-                    customerID: 'Customer1',
-                    cheeseCave: 'CheeseCave1'
-                },
-                properties: {
-                    desired: {
-                        patchId: 'set values',
-                        temperature: '50',
-                        humidity: '85'
-                    }
-                }
-            }";
-        await registryManager.UpdateTwinAsync(twin.DeviceId, patch, twin.ETag);

-        var query = registryManager.CreateQuery(
-            "SELECT * FROM devices WHERE tags.cheeseCave = 'CheeseCave1'", 100);
-        var twinsInCheeseCave1 = await query.GetNextAsTwinAsync();
-        Console.WriteLine("Devices in CheeseCave1: {0}",
-            string.Join(", ", twinsInCheeseCave1.Select(t => t.DeviceId)));
-    }
-    ```

-    > **Note**:  The **SetTwinProperties** method creates a piece of JSON that defines tags and properties that will be added to the device twin, and then updates the twin.
+    The **SetTwinProperties** method creates a piece of JSON that defines tags and properties that will be added to the device twin, and then updates the twin.
 The next part of the method demonstrates how a query can be performed to list the devices where the **cheeseCave** tag is set to "CheeseCave1".
 This query requires that the connection has the **Registry read** permission.

 1. On the **File** menu, to save the Program.cs file, click **Save**.

-#### Task 2: Add Code to Synchronize Device Twin Settings for the Device
+#### Task 2: Enable Code to Synchronize Device Twin Settings for the Device

 1. Return to the Visual Studio Code instance that contains the **cheesecavedevice** app.